xxlbaslxx/Octocat/README.md

 # Octocat
 Hello, this is Octocat
-I'm going to show you how I use git
-Let's start with git initc
+I'm going to show you how I use git bla bla bla bla Let's start with git initc